 - Students from non-English speaking countries need to have excellent English skills.
 Both TOEFL and GRE General Test scores must be submitted (neither test is required for domestic students).
 Successful MMS applicants typically score at least 28 on the TOEFL iBT Speaking Test or 8.5 on the IELTS Speaking Test.

-- GRE Subject Test scores are useful but not required
+- GRE Subject Test scores will be considered if submitted, but are not required

 - Background in biology is useful but not required; however, we look for a demonstrated interest in life sciences